youliangtan/robot_manipulator_control/README.md

 ```
 rosrun ur10_rmf python_moveit2.py
 ````

 ### Note
-- Kinetic will have prob on using ur_modern_driver, so need to find fork copy: https://github.com/iron-ox/ur_modern_driver/tree/iron-kinetic-devel
+- Kinetic will have prob on using `ur_modern_driver`, so need to find fork copy: https://github.com/iron-ox/ur_modern_driver/tree/iron-kinetic-devel
 - Comment `joint_state_publisher` node in `ur10_test.launch` will enable rviz ur10 to run with UR10 hardware
 - Edit `enable_gripper` to 1 to enable usage of gripper